mikemaccana/anchor-by-example/src/pages/docs/onchain-voting.md

 }
 ```

 Time for our second and most important instruction the `gib_vote`.
-This instruction accept votes from public a.k.a janta
+This instruction will accept votes from the public.
 ```rust
 pub fn gib_vote(ctx: Context<GibVote>, vote_type: VoteType) -> Result<()> {
     // If vote_type is GM increment GM by 1 else increment GN by 1